 Overview

 I work on a variety of issues in moral and political philosophy.
-My dissertation work concerned rights, blame, and respect.
-I have published on promising and am interested in normative powers more broadly.
-I have work in progress on blameworthiness, the value of persons, and relational morality.
+My two most recent papers are about blame and about rights.
+I have also published on promising and am interested in normative powers more broadly.
+I have work in progress on ingratitude, blameworthiness, the value of persons, and relational morality.

 Publications